-Yugoslavia had been the creation of the Paris Peace Conference of 1919 and a part of the break up of the Austro-Hungarian empire.
+Yugoslavia had been the creation of the Paris Peace Conference of 1919 and part of the break up of the Austro-Hungarian empire.
 It was an artificial unification of a variety of people – Serbs, Croats, Slovenes, Albanians, Hungarians, Macedonians and others including gypsies.
 Before World War II these were people ruled by a monarch, Alexander, who changed the name of the region to Yugoslavia, hoping to give his subjects a greater common identity with his rule.
-Under Alexander, that portion of Yugoslavia called Serbia dominated, accompanied by bureaucratic and police repression, as Alexander ruled autocratically.
+Under Alexander's autocratic rule that portion of Yugoslavia called Serbia dominated, accompanied by bureaucratic and police repression.

-It was Tito's force that liberated much of Yugoslavia rather than the Russian army, and Tito wished to maintain his authority in Yugoslavia rather than become subservient to Moscow.
-Tito became Yugoslavia's president-for-life, and Yugoslavia became a federation of six nominally equal republics and two autonomous regions.
-The republics were Croatia, Slovenia, Montenegro, Serbia, Macedonia and Bosnia-Herzegovina.
-The autonomous regions were Kosovo, which had an Albanian majority, and Vojvodina (northeast of Belgrade) which had a large Hungarian population.
-In keeping with his slogan of brotherhood and unity, and compatible with the old Marxist slogan of workers of the world unite, Tito and his Communist Party suppressed nationalism.
-And Tito's regime put a number of Croat nationalist leaders – and some other dissidents – in prison.
+It was Tito's force that liberated much of Yugoslavia, not the Russian army.
+After the war, Tito wished to maintain his authority in Yugoslavia rather than become subservient to Moscow.
+Tito became Yugoslavia's president-for-life, and Yugoslavia became a federation of six nominally equal republics and two autonomous regions – Kosovo and Vojvodina.
+Kosovo had an Albanian majority and Vojvodina had a large Hungarian population.
+In keeping with his slogan of brotherhood and unity, and compatible with the old Marxist slogan of workers of the world unite, Tito and his Communist Party suppressed nationalism, and it put a number of Croat nationalist leaders in prison.

-Tito's regime was dogmatic.
-It abolished organized opposition groups.
-It nationalized industries, the means of distribution and exchange.
-Tito collectivized agriculture and instituted centralized economic planning.
-Then his regime moved toward decentralization of its economy, what was called worker self-management and the Yugoslav road to socialism.
-In the 1950s and 1960s, Yugoslavia enjoyed unparalleled prosperity.
-Some of this was due to its having become a tourist destination and its export of metal goods and textiles, while Yugoslavia enjoyed good relations with the West.
-This included the United States, where strategists believed it worthwhile to play Tito's independence against Moscow's control.
+Tito's regime abolished organized opposition groups.
+It nationalized industries.
+It collectivized agriculture and instituted centralized economic planning.
+Then his regime moved toward economic decentralization, what was called worker self-management and the Yugoslav road to socialism.
+In the 1950s and 1960s, Yugoslavia had prosperity.
+It was a tourist destination and was exporting metal goods and textiles.
+Yugoslavia was enjoying good relations with the West, including the United States, where strategists believed it worthwhile to play Tito's independence against control from Moscow.

 Tito was a hero among many in Yugoslavia for having overthrown fascism, for having created a society with full employment and a sense of purpose.
-With prosperity, ethnic hatreds declined under routine intercourse among people.
-Many people in Croatia and elsewhere in Yugoslavia saw themselves as Yugoslavians rather than Croats, Slovenes, et cetera.
-Intermarriages between people of different ethnicities were developing – except in Kosovo, where the Christian Serbs and the Muslim Albanians were more divided.
+With prosperity, ethnic hatreds declined.
+Many people saw themselves as Yugoslavians rather than Croats or Slovenes, et cetera.
+Intermarriages between people of different ethnicity were developing – except in Kosovo, where the Christian Serbs and the Muslim Albanians were more divided.